simso18/ICHack24Workshop/README.md

 #### I get `the docker daemon is not running` when running `docker compose up -d`

-You should have Docker Desktop up and running.
+Is Docker Desktop up and running?

 #### I get `ModuleNotFoundError: No module named 'common'`
 Did you mark `src` as sources root in PyCharm?